 The Magnum Gallery is pleased to present a selection of works from RUINS, the monumental oeuvre by Josef Koudelka spanning almost three decades of recent work.
-The exhibition coincides with, and culls from, the artist’s current solo exhibition at the Biblioteque National de France, Francois-Mitterand (September 15 – December 16, 2020) as well as book (Xavier Barral, 2020) of the same name.
+The exhibition coincides with, and culls from, the artist’s solo exhibition presented at the Bibliothèque Nationale de France, François-Mitterrand (September 15 – December 16, 2020) as well as the book (Xavier Barral, 2020) of the same name.
+This Winter, the Museo dell’Ara Pacis in Rome, Italy, will also run an exhibition of Koudelka’s works titled Radici, pandemic restrictions permitting.
+Dates will be announced soon.

 For more than 20 years, Koudelka has traveled through the Mediterranean — visiting countries including Italy, Libya, Greece, and Syria — to photograph more than 200 archaeological sites.
 Stark and mesmerizing panoramic photographs take the viewer to Delphi, Pompeii, Petra, Carthage, and other ancient locations, including sites now greatly altered or destroyed due to recent conflict.
 Ruins is a monument of architectural and cultural history, as well as civilizations long past.